Darxo/Hardened/README.md

 ### Traits

+- **Pit Fighter** now grants +1 Resolve during Arena Fights for each Arena Fight you have won so far
+- **Arena Fighter** no longer grants +5 Resolve.
+On top of the bonuses from the previous rank, it now also grants 50% more chance to survive, if struck down while fighting in the Arena.
+- **Arena Veteran** no longer grants +10 Resolve or 50% more chance to survive, if struck down.
+On top of the bonuses from the previous rank, you now also gain +15 global Resolve while you have the most Arena Wins out of all of your brothers
 - **Ailing** now also makes temporary injuries you receive during combat last 50% longer
 - **Brute Trait** now grants 15% more damage instead of 15% more hitpoint damage.
 It is no longer negated by **Steelbrow** or enemies who are immune to critical damage
 - **Huge** no longer increases the Reach by 1
+- **Impatient** trait is completely reworked.
+Using Wait now delays your turn by 6 turns, instead of until the end of the current round
 - **Irrational** will no longer appear on recruits
 - **Night Blind** now causes -2 Vision during night (down from -1)
 - **Night Owl** now grants +2 Vision during night (up from +1)